molgenis/molgenis-emx2/README.md

 *  cross-schema foreign keys, do we need/want those?
 *  postgresql queries exposed as readonly tables

-# For developers, how to seutup IDE and stuff
+# For developers, what I have that works
+last updated 15 nov 2020
+* Java 13 (don't forget to set JAVA_HOME because that is what gradle uses)
+* Postgresql 13
+* Gradle 6.7 (watch out that it uses java 13, check with --version, otherwise fix JAVA_HOME)

-* IntelliJ
+* IntelliJ 20202 with
   * installed google-format plugin
   * installed prettier, set to include 'vue' and 'on save'
   * auto save and auto format using 'save actions' plugin